-Across our ICSs, we work with five integrated care boards, 33 borough councils, and community hospitals, over 200 primary care networks, and hundreds of voluntary sector organisations.
-Each ICS has a health the population, which varies significantly across and within boroughs.
+Across our ICSs, we work with five integrated care boards, 33 borough councils, 42 NHS trusts including mental health, acute, and community hospitals, over 200 primary care networks, and hundreds of voluntary sector organisations.
+Each ICS has a health and care strategy addressing the needs of the population, which varies significantly across and within boroughs.